igorkol91/restoraunt-page/README.md

 # Restaurant

 > The repo contains my javascript code for the restoraunt page.
+> The idea was to make a simple page with only javascript for appending elements.

 ## Built With